Chena Fresh Gardens

-Chena Hot Springs is working toward becoming a self-sustaining community, and an important part of making this vision a reality is to strive for greater independence in food production.
-Chena installed a small test greenhouse in 2004, which has operated year round and is heated entirely with water from our geothermal resource.
+Chena Hot Springs Resort is working toward becoming a self-sustaining community, and an important part of making this vision a reality is to strive for greater independence in food production.
+The Chena Fresh Gardens program began in 2004 with the installation of a small test greenhouse, which has since operated year round and is heated entirely with water from our geothermal resource.
 One January, we were able to maintain the standard greenhouse temperature of 78°F while outside temperatures dropped to -56°F, which is typical for Interior Alaskan winters.
 This 134°F temperature differential was the largest recorded for any controlled environment production facility in the U.S.

-Chena has recently added to its controlled environment facilities with the construction of a new 4320 ft2 greenhouse to provide our restaurant with a greater variety of fresh produce on a year round basis.
-Crops planned for the greenhouse include tomatoes, lettuce, green beans, peppers, cucumbers, and numerous other greens and herbs.
-Chena Hot Springs is also working in partnership with the University of Alaska Forestry and Agriculture Experiment Station on a controlled environment research project for investigating the opportunities of establishing similar projects throughout the State of Alaska, using geothermal or other waste heat streams.
+In the last 4-6 years Chena Fresh Gardens has added to its original growing facilities with the construction of a new 4320 ft2 greenhouse, a 2000 ft2 high tunnel and a quarter of an acre of outdoor garden beds to provide our restaurant with a greater variety of fresh produce on a year round basis.
+Crops grown by Chena Fresh Gardens include tomatoes, lettuce, green beans, sweet and hot peppers, cucumbers, zucchini, potatoes and numerous other greens and herbs.
+The purpose of Chena Fresh Gardens is to strive to be an example throughout the state of Alaska for using geothermal and other waste heat systems to become more sustainable.

 Chena Fresh Gardens also uses space in the greenhouses each year to produce around 100,000 flowers which are used to fill hanging baskets, unique flower planters and several large flower gardens throughout the resort in order to enhance the beauty of the hot springs during the summer months.

 Using Geothermal Water to Create Controlled Growing Environments in Extreme Conditions